 The anchored tensors will be updated after every model invocation.
 You can

-retrive their values using
+retrieve their values using

 The function takes a single parameter - the user-defined anchor name.

-In the example below, we execute one training run and retrieve the values of the two tensors we have anchored previously.
+In the example below, we execute one training run and retrieve the values of the two tensors we anchored previously.

 poptorch_model = poptorch.trainingModel(model, opts) poptorch_model(input, label) grad = poptorch_model.getAnchoredTensor('grad_bias') update = poptorch_model.getAnchoredTensor('update_weight')